Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: Introduction

-The recent surge in generative AI presents a promising new avenue for addressing this limitation.
+Among various machine learning frameworks, generative models offer great potential for addressing the challenges of real-time data assimilation.
 Stochastic generative models are data-driven approaches that learn an underlying data probability distribution and are capable of producing new samples that statistically resemble those observed in the training data.
-Building on these capabilities, we envision a data assimilation framework based on a stochastic generative surrogate model for the real-time reconstruction of the full wind-farm flow field from observation data.
-A schematic of this vision is outlined in figure \ref{fig:vision-schematic}$(a)$.
+Building on these capabilities, we envision a data assimilation framework based on a stochastic generative surrogate model for the real-time reconstruction of the full wind-farm flow field from observational data.
+A schematic of this vision is outlined in figure \ref{fig:vision-schematic}.
 In a first offline step, \textit{high-fidelity simulations} are carried out under several representative operating conditions such as different wind speeds, terrains and atmospheric boundary stabilities.
 Then, a \textit{stochastic generative model} is trained on this simulation data.
 The trained model can efficiently generate samples from the data distribution, replacing the costly numerical solvers used in traditional data assimilation frameworks.
 During \textit{deployment}, the surrogate model is exposed to operating conditions that differ, at least slightly, from those encountered during training.
-In this setting, the trained model provides a prior over plausible flow fields, which is combined with real-time observations through conditional generation.
+In this setting, the trained model provides a prior over plausible flow fields, which is combined with real-time observations through posterior sampling (conditional generation).
 The observations steer the stochastic generative model toward the actual operating conditions, allowing it to adapt its predictions beyond the training distribution.